mschrader15/notes-public/Library/SUMO/SUMO Build Instructions.md

 #### Attaching to an Existing SUMO Instance

-If you are following along in *Single Intersection Airport Harper*, you were probably routed here.
+If you are following along in [Single Intersection Airport Harper](Single%20Intersection%20Airport%20Harper.md), you were probably routed here.

 To debug a “running” simulation, we need to attach to the process.
 The following addition to the `launch.json` will allow us to do just that